keithvassallomt/maltese_spelling_dict/README.txt

 To install,

-1) Go to the maltese-spelling-checker-for-ms-word folder, then go to MalteseSpellCheckSetup or MalteseSpellCheckSetup64 depending on whether you have a 32-bit or 64-bit Microsoft Office installation.
+1) Go to the msoffice-mt folder, then go to MalteseSpellCheckSetup or MalteseSpellCheckSetup64 depending on whether you have a 32-bit or 64-bit Microsoft Office installation.
-2) Go to the Debug folder.
-3) Double-click on setup.exe and follow instructions.
+2) Double-click on setup.exe and follow instructions.

 Linux System-Wide
 -----------------